keeperrl_wiki

 • Some rooms have things to hide behind.
 Cages, beds etc. You can hide and sneak attack or just choose enemies to pick off that walk past.

-• Pigsty - This is a great place to visit.
+• Dining tables - This is a great place to visit.
 Kill the enemy when he gets hungry and comes for lunch - one by one.

 • Dormitories - Catch monsters in their sleep.
 When you have cleared the dormitory, pick off monsters one by one as they enter for a nap.
-Finally, burn down the dormitory so the keeper can’t recruit orc shaman healers.
+Finally, if the Keeper is auto-recruiting, destroying the beds will do a good job of reducing their ability to do so

 • Beast lairs - Often no need to kill the weak monsters in here.
 Werewolves and legendary beasts can cause a problem and are worth killing if you can.